H1KHC/OpenWS/README.md

 As it uses framebuffer to maintain windows, this library may doesn't support the old machines.

+And you may also need OpenMP library(gcc option `-fopenmp`) for the best performance.

 ## Compiling OpenWS

 OpenWS uses makefile to compile.